Mila J

-Jamila Akiko Aba Chilombo (born November 18, 1982), known as Mila J, is an American singer, rapper and songwriter.
-Born and raised in Los Angeles, she is the older sister of R&B singer Jhéne Aiko and is known for being in Prince's video for "Diamonds and Pearls" and appearing on tracks by RaRa, IMx, Trey Songz and Omarion.
-She released several singles in 2006–2009 under the name "Mila J" and then went on a hiatus for a number of years after the shelving of her original debut studio album, Split Personality, before returning as "Japallonia" in 2012 and then reverting to Mila J a year later.
+Jamila Akiko Aba Chilombo (born November 18, 1982), known professionally as Mila J, is an American R&B singer and rapper.
+Born and raised in Los Angeles, she is the older sister of R&B singer Jhené Aiko and is known for being in Prince's video for "Diamonds and Pearls" and appearing on tracks by RaRa, IMx, Trey Songz and Omarion.
+She released several singles in 2006–2009 under the name "Mila J" and then went on a hiatus for a number of years after the shelving of her original debut studio album, Split Personality, before returning as "Japollonia" in 2012 and then reverting to Mila J a year later.

 She was signed to Motown from 2013 to 2017 and released two EPs, Made in L.A.
 (2014) and 213 (2016) while signed to them.
 In 2017, she released her official debut album, Dopamine.
 Mila is now an independent artist.

 Early life

-Jamila was born and raised in Los Angeles, California, the daughter of Christina Yamamoto, an art teacher and Dr. Karamo Chilombo (born Gregory Wycliff Barnes), a musician and pediatrician.
+Jamila was born and raised in Los Angeles, California, the daughter of Christina Yamamoto, an art teacher of African-American and Japanese heritage, and Dr. Karamo Chilombo (né Gregory Wycliff Barnes), a pediatrician who performs as a musician under the name Dr. Chill.
 Her parents later divorced.
-Her sister is singer Jhené Aiko.
+She has seven siblings: Miyoko, Jahi, Miyagi, Jhené Aiko, Marcia, Dio, and Kareena.
+Her middle name, Akiko, is of Japanese origin.